-The detailed analysis [33] is affected by cache issues and fluctuations in run time that are much larger for Windows than the usual HPC Linux OS.
-In particular run time fluctuations give an overhead of 0.05 to 0.1 that is present even for very large grain sizes where the traditional analysis predicts zero overhead and an efficiency of 1.
-These results use CCR for all inter process communication and messaging and will improve when we have finished primitives optimized on multicore systems for the equivalent of MPI reduction operations.
+The detailed analysis is affected by cache issues which we will discuss elsewhere.
+Further these results use CCR for all inter process communication and messaging and will improve when we have finished primitives optimized for multicore systems for the equivalent of MPI reduction operations.
 These initial results confirm that we can get good performance with CCR and are encouraging for the basic strategy of building a suite of high performance datamining algorithms with CCR.
-Now we look in detail at CCR and DSS performance (DSS encapsulates this clustering application in the "productivity" layer) so we can compare our new approach with more familiar technology.
+Now we look in detail at CCR and DSS performance (DSS encapsulates this clustering application in the "productivity" layer) so we can compare with more familiar technology.